stevenvergenz/AltspaceSDK/README.md

 Note the `false` value that's passed into the `SteamVRInputBehavior`.
 This tells the system to still allow cursor events from the controllers instead of blocking them, which is the default.

 We now have Vive wand tracking available to our app!
-Now let's take advantage of that.
+Let's take advantage of that.

 ### Cleaning Up The Follow Behavior

 Calling the `FollowBehavior` function currently returns a new behavior that you're to add to the hat.
-This is what's called a "factory function", because the function builds new objects and returns them, instead of being the object itself which is more common in the object-oriented model.
-And while this factory model works in this case, the behavior as-written wouldn't work if there were more than one in the scene.
+This is what's called a "factory function", because the function builds new objects and returns them, instead of being the object itself, which is more common in the object-oriented model.
+And while the factory model works in this case, the behavior wouldn't work as written if there were more than one object in the scene with the behavior.
 So for best practices' sake, we're going to change this behavior to follow the OO pattern.

-Rename the function to `FollowGrabBehavior`, and make all the variables declared at the top there into instance variables by assigning them to `this`.
+Rename the function to `FollowGrabBehavior`, and make all the variables declared at the top into instance variables by assigning them to the `this` object.

 ```javascript
 function FollowGrabBehavior(config)